NikUrs/NikolayUrsalov/INTERNSHIP - Prog Academy/Bug reports (+ improvement reports)/Readme.md

 <h4>API</h4>
 <a href="https://docs.google.com/spreadsheets/d/1GUh7iq5HOQi4Y1UEAvH2Tiz7EjniMKI_TgmAdWLBZxA/edit#gid=0">Bug report_11 [API].
 JSON data in the response body isn't matched with the technical task after when one invite code is used more than 5 times.</a>

-<b>- Microservice for certificate generation</b>
+- <b>Microservice for certificate generation</b>
 	- <a href="https://docs.google.com/spreadsheets/d/1C4FoBuFj0OiFzjXCQnl48n4spWaAUs-50GRkPI4_UoY/edit#gid=0">Bug-report 20 [Java].
 A generated certificate isn’t shown in the HTTP response after sending GET request with a valid unique certificate id.</a><br>
 	- <a href="https://docs.google.com/spreadsheets/d/1P_vW4PFKdfYa5jMmCwbNwuSE7tOH13RZ6ep8YE1Y7-A/edit#gid=0">Bug-report 20 [cURL].
 A generated certificate isn’t shown in the HTTP response after sending GET request with a valid unique certificate id.</a><br>
 	- <a href="https://docs.google.com/spreadsheets/d/1D9nFj9Bki4WfvQsgVI_JmcvAiwqfhOz2_iEQ4J2kObU/edit#gid=0">Bug-report 21 [Java].
 The HTTP response body is shown with the HTML document after sending a GET request with an invalid certificate id.</a><br>
 	- <a href="https://docs.google.com/spreadsheets/d/1Oq_qTR5i6T88uVmPLlQ2v0oDIuoPrUn0SyGr_Nn-_wI/edit#gid=0">Bug-report 21 [cURL].
 The HTTP response body is shown with the HTML document after sending a GET request with an invalid certificate id.</a><br>

 <h4>GUI</h4>